NTU-CSIE-DSA/hw4-RotationallyIdentical/statement/prob.md

 ## Problem Description

-Remember the game developer, Little Cucumber, and the magical fairy in the house of Demeter Sphynx Abyssinian?
-Little Cucumber successfully released his game (King of DSA), but the magical fairy... ([See more](https://www.youtube.com/watch?v=dQw4w9WgXcQ))
+Do you recall the game developer, Little Cucumber, who recently launched his game?
+He invited a magical fairy to give it a try, but to his surprise, the fairy cast a bizarre rotating spell on the game... ([See more](https://www.youtube.com/watch?v=dQw4w9WgXcQ))

 Long story short, you have to maintain a set ($S$) of strings.
 Initially, there are $N$ strings in $S$, the $i$-th string is $t_i$.
 There are $Q$ operations, each operation is one of the following two: